Andagua volcanic field: Climate and vegetation

-Temperatures vary between parts of the volcanic field, with Ayo having a semi-warm climate with temperatures of 15–24 C while Chachas has 1–17 C and Orcopampa of -10 to 12 C. The climate in the region is dry with a wet season that lasts from November to April, although humid periods have occurred recently, including two around 600 and 1000 AD linked to El Nino phenomena.
-Vegetation in the volcanic field corresponds to the puna and suni vegetation types, but farmland also occurs on agricultural terraces.
-Plants include xerophytes as well as ichu and yareta and varies with elevation; the Laguna Mamacocha and Chachas are populated by fish and form oases.
+Temperatures vary between parts of the volcanic field, with Ayo having a semi-warm climate with temperatures of 15–24 C while Chachas has 1–17 C and Orcopampa of -10 to 12 C. The climate in the region is dry with a wet season that lasts from November to April.
+Precipitation increases with altitude.
+Humid periods have occurred recently, including two around 600 and 1000 AD linked to El Nino phenomena.